MrAllatta/teaching-portfolio/about.md

 These projects helped schools act on student feedback and manage instruction more effectively.

-I'm ready to lead AP Computer Science, Data Science or an integrated CS-Math course, and I'm equally at home teaching Algebra I or advanced math with a computing lens.
+I'm ready to lead **AP Computer Science, Data Science or an integrated CS-Math course**, and I'm equally at home teaching **Algebra I** or **advanced math with a computing lens**.
 I believe in transparent grading, regular family communication, and building STEM partnerships that extend learning beyond the school day.